mdegat01/addon-loki/loki/DOCS.md

 ### Option: `cafile`

-The absolute path to the CA certificate used to sign client certificates.
-If set, clients will be required to present a valid client-authentication certificate to connect to Loki (mTLS).
+The CA certificate file used to sign client certificates.
+If set,cclients will be required to present a valid client-authentication certificate to connect to Loki (mTLS).

+**Note**: _The file MUST be stored in `/ssl/`, which is the default_

 ### Option: `days_to_keep`